igolas0/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 4. Data Augmentation using Keras generator built-in function.

 Data augmentation is very often a good idea, especially when we are working with a small dataset.
 If set up well it also has the potential of helping the neural net to generalize well on to different test-cases or real-life conditions that are not sampled by the data used to train on.
-It also helps by reducing the number of "foolish assumptions or hypothesis" which are valid for the training set but do not apply generally (overfitting).
-For example if all the training images for one class were taken on a sunny day, the neural net might learn to predict that class for all sunny (test) images, but having learned nothing about the particular features of that class.
+It also helps by reducing the number of possible "foolish assumptions or hypothesis" which serve well for the training set but do not apply generally (overfitting).
+For example if all the training images for one class were taken on a sunny day, the neural net might learn to predict that class for all sunny (test) images, but it actually has learned nothing about the particular features of that class.

 Below you will find a snippet of the code describing the image data generator/augmentator: